AlinDragne/HomeSecurityApp/README.md

 •	Dependency and Library Management: Navigating through dependency management, particularly with NuGet packages, brought forth challenges in managing versions compatible with .NET 7.0, resolving issues related to missing .dll files, and ensuring clear and compatible package versions across the application.

 •	Syntax and Semantic Issues: The code faced quiet problems with both syntax and meaning, from missed semicolons to extra curly braces.
-Even though these might seem like small issues, they required a deep dive into debugging.
+Even though these might seem like small issues, they require a deep dive into debugging.
 The silent issues, which didn't provide instant error feedback, showed how important careful code review and testing are to make sure the code works properly and without errors.
-Also, removing features and methods from classes and even .cs files, and forgetting to take them out from: Program.cs or other files like .razor files, led to errors and required a complete rethinking of the solution.
+Also, removing features and methods from classes and even .cs files, and forgetting to take them out from Program.cs or other files like .razor files, led to errors and required a complete rethinking of the solution.

 •	Adaptation to Updated Technologies: Adapting methodologies and implementations from tutorials and resources based on older .NET versions to the utilised .NET 7 presented its own set of challenges.
 Ensuring that libraries and implementations were not only compatible but also optimized for .NET 7 required a thorough understanding and adaptation of the utilised technologies and libraries.